kuyagep/kuyagep.github.io/README.md

 ### Glad to see you here!
 I'm a web developer who is passionate about developing web applications.
-Being a web developer allows me to enhance my skills across various systems and websites, and I also work with cutting-edge backend support.
+Being a web developer allows me to enhance my skills across various systems, web apps and graphic design, and I also work with cutting-edge IT support.

 I specialize in building PHP applications for websites and web apps.
 As a content creator, I love programming, designing, and creating informative and powerful YouTube videos.